Please find below a list of the most common 1:32 Scale Slot car tuning tips.

-First unscrew and remove the chassis from the body.
-Then remove both of the rear tyres.
-Hold the slot car up so you have a good view of the rear rims and axle.
-Rotate the axle at a steady rate and look for any irregularities.
+In order to have a well performing and smooth slot car we must ensure the rear axle is true.
+In order to do this we first have to unscrew and remove the chassis from the body.
+Then proceed to remove both of the rear tyres.
+Now hold the slot car up so you have a good view of the axle and rims.
+Now rotate the axle at a steady rate and look for any wobbles / irregularities.

 Grab each rim, gently try and rotate each rim in opposite directions.
 This will pick any loose rims on the axle, if you find a loose rim, it will need to be glued.
 Also check the rims for defects, especially for cracks in their hubs. ( This also can be fixed with a Brass or Plastic sleeve over the hub to prevent the crack from opening again).